Up All Night (Take That song)

-"Up All Night" is the second single from British group Take That's fifth studio album, The Circus (2008).
+"Up All Night" is the second single from English group Take That's fifth studio album, The Circus (2008).

 Song information

 Released on 2 March 2009, it was the second single from the album The Circus.
-The single was only released in the UK and Ireland.
+The single was only promoted in the UK and Ireland, and given a physical release in those countries.

 The band performed "Up All Night" on Ant & Dec's Saturday Night Takeaway on 21 February 2009.
 It was the second live performance of the song, after they performed the song on ITV's Take That Come to Town.
 The band also performed the song on BBC's Comic Relief Does Top of the Pops special on 13 March 2009.

 Use in media

 The track featured on the New Year's Day series 3 episode 6 of Gavin & Stacey, in which James Corden and Mathew Horne could be seen miming the song playing on the radio whilst driving.

 Critical reception

 AllMusic described the song as a "cheerfully respectful stomp".
 BBC Music labelled the song a highlight, "utterly catchy" and with a "skip down the street chorus."

 The Daily Mirror favourably likened the track to Simon & Garfunkel.